martinmimigames/little-music-player/README.md

 We use the internet permission to allow for audio streaming, however such function is still being developed, and can be buggy.

-We use the read storage permission to open the audio files.
+We use the read storage/audio/video permission to open the audio files.
 Required for older devices, and ```m3u```/```m3u8``` processing.

 (Beta function)